r-charles-marchee/kmeans-synthetic-image-segmentation/README.md

 The repository contains a Python script that:

+- A main.py file implementing the core logic:
-- Generates a synthetic 2D image composed of Gaussian blobs (clusters) of points.
+  - Synthetic 2D image generation with Gaussian blobs (clusters).
-- Applies K-Means clustering to segment these points into clusters.
+  - Means clustering applied to segment the image.
-- Visualizes the segmented clusters in a 2D scatter plot.
+  - Functions for tuning cluster number, plotting, and evaluation.
+- A main.ipynb Jupyter notebook with test cases and visualization examples using the core functions.

 This task approximates the challenging problem of image segmentation, which is relevant in the context of computational complexity and NP-Completeness discussions.